Students' Union elections

 Course rep elections

 Our course reps are elected by their course mates to represent their academic views at course committees.
 They work to make sure students are empowered to share both positive and negative course feedback resulting in an improved learning experience.
-Elections will take place in April.
+Elections will take place in autumn.

 Society/student group elections